iFargle/headscale-webui/SETUP.md

 ---
 # Authentication
+** If your OIDC provider isn't listed or doesn't work, please open up a [new issue](https://github.com/iFargle/headscale-webui/issues/new) and it will be worked on. **

 ## No Authentication
 1. If you use your reverse proxy for authentication, simply remove `AUTH_TYPE` from your environment variables.